tswarp/tswarp/README.md

    npm link
    ```

-You can now use `luffy` as a global command.
+You can now use `tswarp` as a global command.

 ---